barrysmyth/kallysto/README.md

 !cat demo/a_report/tex/a_report.tex
 ```

-    \documentclass[10pt]{article}

-    \usepackage{booktabs}  % Needed for tables.
-    \usepackage{graphicx}  % Needed for figures.

-    \title{A Report}

-    \date{}

-    \begin{document}

-    \maketitle

-    \input{kallysto.tex}   % Include Kallysto defs.

-    % The text below makes reference to the three
-    % exports made from the sample notebook.

-    Table \ref{SalesByRepTable} summarises the sales totals by sales rep and the same data is also shown in Figure \ref{SalesByRepBarChart}, for an overall sales total of \TotalSales.
-Notice how the table and figure references in this paragraph are also dynamically created using references to the appropriate export names.

-    \SalesByRepTable

-    \SalesByRepBarChart

-    \end{document}

 The code above shows a minimal Latex document generated using the exports generated above.
 The exoprt definitions are incorporated by the command, `\input{kallysto.tex}` as shown, which provides access to the table, figure, and value exports via their names (`SalesByRepTable`, `SalesByRepBarChart`, and `TotalSales` respectively.
 The compiled document is presened below, showing the rendered table and figure, and the value reference within the text.

 ### Generating the Publication